gt-cs3220-23fall/cs3220-labs/lab2/README.md

 [A] You should explicitly put 1s when it resets.

 [Q] I ran tower.mem and my test case is failed unlike other test cases.
 Is that expected?\
 [A] Yes.
-The tower.mem returns "255", which does not match the PASS cateria of the simulator.
+The tower.mem returns "255", which does not match the PASS criteria of the simulator.
 You do not need to worry about it.